 Alberto Ortiz Bolaños is a Financial Economist with Executive Management, Research and Teaching expertise.
-From December 2018 to July 2021 he was Director General of Instituto Fonacot, the largest payroll credit institution in Mexico.
+Since September 2021, he has provided consulting services for the United Nations Development Programme (UNDP) and the Inter-American Development Bank (IADB).
+From December 2018 to July 2021, he was Director General of Instituto Fonacot, the largest payroll credit institution in Mexico.
 Prior to that, he was Manager of Economic Research at the Center for Latin American Monetary Studies (CEMLA) and Research Professor at EGADE Business School of Tecnológico de Monterrey.

 His main research areas are 1) the study of macrofinancial linkages; 2) the measurement of the sources of economic fluctuations in emerging markets; and 3) the analysis of macroeconomic and financial regulation policies.